-So, you’re interested in sex toys.
-Good for you.
-Know that you’re not alone.
-In 2015, the sex toy market was worth around $15 billion worldwide.
-By 2017, that number had jumped up by almost ten billion dollars.
-By 2023, experts expect the market to climb upwards of $35 billion.
+If you’re curious about sex toys, know that you’re not alone.
+The online market for sex toys has been climbing steadily for years — by 2017, the sex toy market was worth $10 billion, and it’s projected to exceed $35 billion by 2023.
 With numbers like that, it’s safe to say we’ve got a lot of product around the globe.
 Indeed, adult novelty items are gaining steam.
 But just because a subject loses its taboo doesn’t mean we become any better informed.
-Americans, it seems, are a hugely under educated demographic when it comes to sex, especially the kinky variety, and by extension, sex toys.
+Americans, it seems, are a hugely undereducated demographic when it comes to sex, especially the kinky variety, and by extension, sex toys.
 We reached out to the experts in order to help fill this particular knowledge gap.
 Because the more we know, the better we play.
 With others, and with ourselves.

 Picking out a sex toy is fun.
 Its one of the few instances where we can apply the knowledge we’ve acquired of our bodies and its pleasures to the retail world.
 It helps you expand on your fantasies and expectations for orgasm.
 And that’s something to look forward to.
 So please, don’t take that opportunity away from your partner.
 If you’re thinking about picking something up for your partner, make sure to include them in the process.